kailash-manasarovar/statement/docs/timeline/2025/august.md

 ## Israel module 3 with Steve

-- Mrs Wasserman is unable to attend so I am managing the sessions, and calling out the timings.
+- Mrs Wasserman is unable to attend so I am managing the sessions on my own, and calling out the timings.
-- It went well, and the attendees were very kind and said lovely things to me, and I even got a card <3
+- It went well, and the attendees were very kind and said lovely things to me, and I even got a thank you card <3

 ### My timings are like ATC

-- I don't know why but whenever I called out the things, I did it in a curious voice, like an air traffic controller maybe - I thought this after watching all the air crash disaster shows and listening to how they speak over the radio.
+- I don't know why but whenever I called out the timing words, I did it in a curious voice, like an air traffic controller maybe - I thought this after watching all the air crash disaster shows and listening to how they speak over the radio.
 - A bit robotic, but it worked.

 ### Alma and I go to the tunnels

-- Alma told me about the place in the tunnels while we were under the table during a bomb warning - she may have told me this in May and then I prompted her again in August.
+- Alma told me about the special place in the tunnels at the Kotel while we were under the table during a bomb warning - she may have told me this in May and then I prompted her again in August.
 - This is the spot closest to where God was in the temple and still is even though the temple is not physically there.
 - Only women sit there because it is extraordinarily powerful.
 - I'm so keen to go, so Alma takes me one morning before the course.
 - Whenever I'm in Jerusalem, I feel like I've been plugged into God, but this was something else.
-- And I saw something curious which looked like the whole universe, and I told Alma I had seen this, but it was difficult to describe so I didn't elaborate.
+- And I saw something curious which looked like the whole universe, and I told Alma I had seen the whole universe, but it was difficult to describe so I didn't elaborate.
 - What I saw was an image of the whole universe but it was sort of brown with colored blobs of yellow and orange for the galaxies, like a child's picture.
 - I saw it again, in March 2026 at Parmarth ashram.
 - It was the same embroidered design on [the shawl some people gave to Sadhvi Bhagawati Saraswati](../2026/march.md#sadhvi-bhagawati-saraswatis-shawl) while we were at darshan with her and guruji during the yoga festival.